lf-energy/tac/tools/github.md

 Issue triaging can be complicated and overwhelming, especially when managing a project to a release point.
 For projects that utilize an organization, having a single view of open issues across repositories is also very helpful in release management.

-GitHub has the functionality for doing either a [single repository project board](https://docs.github.com/en/github/managing-your-work-on-github/creating-a-project-board#creating-a-repository-project-board) or a [multiple repository project board](https://docs.github.com/en/github/managing-your-work-on-github/creating-a-project-board#creating-an-organization-wide-project-board).
+GitHub has the functionality for [project boards for one or more repositories](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project).
 Automation capabilities can also be leveraged to aid in using project boards.

 ## Using GitHub